RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 2. The data files are organized into Station objects.
 Files are put into a station if and only if each of these values are equal across each file: station id, station uuid, station start timestamp and station metadata.
    * Any change in the station's information will create a new Station object to represent that change.

-3. Station objects attempt to fill any recognizable gaps in their sensors.
+3. As part of the creation of Station objects, an attempt is made to fill any recognizable gaps in their sensors.

+4. If apply_correction is True, all timestamps in the Station will be updated as the last step of its creation.

-* Any errors encountered while creating the Station object will be recorded and can be displayed to the user.
+* Any errors encountered while creating the Station object will be recorded and can be displayed to the user via the `print_errors()` function.

 ### Data Preparation

 The data is now organized by Station.
 This process will be performed on all Stations in the DataWindow.

-1. If apply_correction is True, update all timestamps in the Station using the offset model.
-This is the final timestamp update before the user gets the data.

-2. Remove any Audio data points outside the request window.
+1. Remove any Audio data points outside the request window.

-3. Create Audio data points with NaN data values and timestamps based on the Audio sample rate such that the entire Audio record fills the request window and there are no points greater than 2 sample intervals apart or data points outside the window.
+2. Create Audio data points with NaN data values and timestamps based on the Audio sample rate such that the entire Audio record fills the request window and there are no points greater than 2 sample intervals apart or data points outside the window.

-4. Remove data points from each non-audio sensor that are outside the request window.
+3. Remove data points from each non-audio sensor that are outside the request window.

-5. Create two rows in each sensor's dataframe with timestamps equal to the start and end timestamps of the trimmed audio sensor.
+4. Create two rows in each sensor's dataframe with timestamps equal to the start and end timestamps of the trimmed audio sensor.
    * The copy_edge_points parameter determines which data values of these fabricated points will contain.

-6. Update the Station metadata.
-This does not include the Station's timesync data.
+5. Update the Station metadata.
-   * Note that the Timesync data for a Station is unaltered from the data gathered during operation.
+   * Timesync data for a Station is unaltered from the data gathered, even if portions of it exist outside the window.

-7. Update the Data Window metadata to match the data.
+6. Update the DataWindow metadata to match the data.

-### Data Window Complete
+### DataWindow Complete

-The Data Window has completed all operations and is ready for you to use!
+The DataWindow has completed all operations and is ready for you to use!

 _[Table of Contents](#table-of-contents)_